YashrajKupekar17/Football-Analysis-ML-/README.md

 # Football Analysis Project

 ## Introduction
-The goal of this project is to detect and track players, referees, and footballs in a video using YOLO, one of the best AI object detection models available.
-We will also train the model to improve its performance.
-Additionally, we will assign players to teams based on the colors of their t-shirts using Kmeans for pixel segmentation and clustering.
-With this information, we can measure a team's ball acquisition percentage in a match.
-We will also use optical flow to measure camera movement between frames, enabling us to accurately measure a player's movement.
-Furthermore, we will implement perspective transformation to represent the scene's depth and perspective, allowing us to measure a player's movement in meters rather than pixels.
-Finally, we will calculate a player's speed and the distance covered.
-This project covers various concepts and addresses real-world problems, making it suitable for both beginners and experienced machine learning engineers.
+The aim of this project is to detect and track players, referees, and footballs in video footage using YOLO, a state-of-the-art object detection model.
+To improve detection accuracy, we will fine-tune the model through additional training.
+We will also use K-means clustering for pixel segmentation to group players based on the color of their t-shirts, which will help in determining each team's ball possession percentage during the match.

+Optical flow will be employed to measure camera movement across frames, enhancing the precision of player movement tracking.
+By applying perspective transformation, we can convert the scene’s depth and scale player movement from pixels to meters.
+Using this information, we will calculate the distance traveled and the speed of each player.

+This project addresses real-world challenges in sports analytics, combining advanced computer vision and machine learning techniques, making it ideal for both beginners and experienced practitioners.

 ![Screenshot](output_videos/screenshot.png)